Founder and Managing Partner, Strategen Consulting LLC

 Randy brings ten years of experience in international development, project management, and science communications.
 Most recently, Randy managed a sustainability and science field station in the Virgin Islands.
 In addition to educating students and visitors about the facility’s microgrid and conservation measures, he successfully implemented the station’s first net-energy metering interconnection.
 Prior to his island life, Randy began his career as a US Peace Corps volunteer in Tanzania.
 As an Environmental Extension Agent, he collaborated with local communities to promote adoption of small-scale, off-grid solar in homes and hospitals, increase utilization of sustainable agriculture techniques, and build consensus on water resource management issues.

-Randy received a Bachelor of Arts in Environmental Geography from California State University, Chico and an Masters of Science in Geology from Michigan Technological University.
+Randy received a Bachelor of Arts in Geography from California State University, Chico and a Masters of Science from Michigan Technological University.
 His master’s thesis focused on modeling the effects of climate change on water resources in Tanzania.